fablabbcn/mdef-docs/docs/2025-26/year-1/t-1/design-studio-i/index.md

     **Class**: Critical Perspectives (situatedness and contextuality, revision of theoretical and practical framework) Climatic Justice/ Decolonial theories and necropolitics/ Queer Failure and speculative feminism.

     **Activity**:

-    1/ Choose a context of interest (socio-bio-techno-political, both physical and/or digital, etc.).
+    1. Choose a context of interest (socio-bio-techno-political, both physical and/or digital, etc.).
 Develop a site-specific research methodology to study this context from a 1PP approach.
-    2/ Write a manifest: what do you care about, what drives you crazy, what makes you dream, etc.)
+    2. Write a manifest: what do you care about, what drives you crazy, what makes you dream, etc.

     **Deliverable**:

-    1/ Choose a context of interest (socio-bio-techno-political, both physical and/or digital, etc.).
+    1. Choose a context of interest (socio-bio-techno-political, both physical and/or digital, etc.).
 Develop a site-specific research methodology to study this context from a 1PP approach.
-    2/ Write a manifest: what do you care about, what drives you crazy, what makes you dream, etc.)
+    2. Write a manifest: what do you care about, what drives you crazy, what makes you dream, etc.

 === "20/10"